th2-net/th2-json-stream-provider-py/README.md

 ## Release notes:

+### 0.0.6

+* Added papermill custom engine to reuse it for notebook execution
+* update local run with jupyter-notebook:
+  * updated th2-rpt-viewer:
+    * `JSON Reader` page pulls execution status each 50 ms instead of 1 sec

 ### 0.0.5

 * added `umask 0007` to `~/.bashrc` file to provide rw file access for `users` group